omazapa/Kahi_plugins/Kahi_minciencias_opendata_works/README.md

     database_name: yuku
     collection_name: gruplac_production_data
     insert_all: False
+    thresholds: [65, 90, 95]
     num_jobs: 6
     verbose: 1
 ```
 * WARNING *.
 This process can take more than an hour.

+Note:
-Note: In case you want to insert all documents that fail to be associated through the similarity processes as new documents, you need to change the value of the insert_all flag to True in the workflow
+-In case you want to insert all documents that fail to be associated through the similarity processes as new documents, you need to change the value of the insert_all flag to True in the workflow
+-The thresholds parameter only accepts a list of three corresponding values for: A threshold for author names, a low threshold for works and a high threshold for works.

 # License
 BSD-3-Clause License